 The stories I could tell you about my short time there, including being threatened when I started to advocate for my patients to get them the basics like shoes that weren’t falling apart, a clean bathroom, and art supplies.
 I was undeterred and probably lucky that I left there unharmed . . . not by the patients but those on the payroll who were bilking the system.
 I made some deep connections with those patients in that short time.
 I hope that I showed them, however briefly, that they were worthy of respect, love, compassion, and nurturing.

 I never forgot them and still have some of the notes, cards, and pictures they made for me.
-I did manage to get some art supplies, an occasional pair of new shoes for them, and one day brought in cleaning supplies and from home, and we had a ‘cleaning party’ in the bathroom when I finally realized that the absentee housekeeping staff was never going to show up.
+I did manage to get some art supplies, an occasional pair of new shoes for them, and one day brought in cleaning supplies and rubber gloves from home and we had a ‘cleaning party’ in the bathroom when I finally realized that the absentee housekeeping staff was never going to show up.

 Share one of your own nursing stories.